 - 2) Acquire a research advisor by the beginning of the second semester. - 3) Have taken the Oral Ph.D.
-Qualifier Examination by the end of the 4th semester of study.
+Qualifier Examination before the fifth semester of study.
 If a pass is not obtained on the first attempt, the second (and last) attempt to pass the qualifier examination must be made no later than the end of the 5th semester.

 A student who fails the Oral Ph.D.
-Qualifying Examination will be transferred from the Ph.D. degree program to the terminal M.S. degree program, where he/she will need to complete and defend a written M.S. thesis.
+Qualifying Examination will be transferred from the Ph.D. degree program to the terminal M.S. degree program, where they will need to complete and defend a written M.S. thesis.